 More litigious enforcement approach by ASIC and APRA.

 New models for mortgage origination.

 Legally enforceable Banking Code.

 Extension of the BEAR regime.

-Industry statistics confirm that post-Royal Commission, the non-major ADIs (including mutuals and neo-banks) have made inroads into the 4 majors' market share.
+Industry statistics confirm that the post-Royal Commission, the non-major ADIs (including mutuals and neo-banks) have made inroads into the 4 majors' market share.

 Post-commission customer remediation costs will likely exert downward pressure on the 4 majors' bank profits for some time.